kjchavez/mytf/README.md

 *

 ## Goals
 * Become well acquainted with the TensorFlow python API.
+A library like this surely already exists.
+That's not the point.
 * Facilitate exploring methods presented in publications.